 While gathering and analyzing data, look for issues that emerge as particular concerns.
 Work with the partnership to clearly define and describe these critical issues.
 Use the decision-making process (from Step 2) to decide on key community health issues.

-Each community health board is asked to submit its 10 most important community health issues to MDH by March 31, 2015.
+Each community health board submitted its 10 most important community health issues to MDH in March 2015

 4. Document and Communicate Findings